 After Adam left for work, we took one friend home and picked up several more.
 We went all went berry picking behind the Superstore near our house.
 After a while there, we picked up a couple more and went to Air Force beach for more berry picking.
 There are feral rabbits all over and some of them are quite habituated to humans.
 Some even would eat out of your hand.
 Robin had one little guy (or girl) climbing into her berry bucket for a nibble.
 After just over an hour or so we had about 5 gallons of blackberries.

-Next, it was back home again to make dinner and process the berries.
-I put a big roast and a BUNCH of potatoes into the big roaster and let'er go.
-Robin and I worked on berries late into the night (with various assistance from kidlets).
-Thank goodness for the covered deck and scookum camp stove we have.
-It made the whole thing a whole lot less unpleasant than working in a hot kitchen.
 When we were all through, we ended up with 42 jars of jelly, jam, and pie filling, 3 quarts frozen berries and 1 berry puff pastry thing.
 The pastry lasted for about 5 minutes (only because it took that long for me to distribute it.).
 Hopefully the canned stuff will last a bit longer.
 I hope to get a few more berries next week and do some syrup, freeze more berries and do a pie or two.
 I think I will let my scratches heal and get the thorns out of my fingers first, though.

 We spent most of this week (Tuesday-Saturday) on Gabriola Island visiting with Ron's folks again this week.
 Adam stayed home and did the bachelor thing, because he had work and a beach party to attend.
 It was a very relaxing few days.
 We did have a bit of excitement when a pod of killers passed in front of the place.
 The neighbors came and told us they were there, then several of us gathered on shore to watch for a good half hour or so.
 There were also a couple of seals hugging the shoreline at this particular time.
 3 or 4 boats drew in for a closer view and a couple of kayaks headed out that way (they got a late start and missed the show, though).
 The boat people are much braver than I am!
 We could see that there were several babies and at least one VERY large orca in the pod.